Donald Duck and the Mummy's Ring: Development

 Donald Duck and the Mummy's Ring was the first long Donald Duck adventure story written and drawn by Barks, and it established patterns that would soon become standards for Barks' Donald Duck stories.
 Donald and the nephews are swept up into an adventure with life-and-death stakes, although there are many comedic gags to lighten the tone.
 There are nasty criminals, mistaken identities, humorous coincidences, and a surprise ending.
 The boys also get a tour of an exotic setting, with many detailed panels of Egyptian landmarks, painstakingly copied from Barks' collection of National Geographic magazines.

 The inspiration for the story came from a magazine article about ancient Egyptian burial customs, including the tradition of placing everyday items and food in the grave with the deceased.
-Another inspiration was the 1932 Boris Karloff movie The Mummy and subsequent horror films, which pictured mummies as animate, vengeful monsters.
+Another inspiration was the 1932 Boris Karloff film The Mummy and subsequent horror films, which pictured mummies as animate, vengeful monsters.

 As this was the first adventure story that Barks wrote, the editors asked him to submit an outline.
 In a 1973 interview, Barks recalled:

 The Egyptian landmarks pictured during Donald's trip up the Nile River include the Great Sphinx of Giza (pg 17), the skyline of Cairo (pg 17 and 18), the Pyramid of Meidum (pg 19), the Pyramid of Djoser (pg 20), the Mortuary Temple of Hatshepsut (pg 21 and 22) and the Colossi of Memnon (pg 28).
 Barks copied these from "Daily Life in Ancient Egypt", a 90+ page article in the October 1941 National Geographic, by William C. Hayes from the Metropolitan Museum of Art.
 There is also a caricature of Disney animator Chuck Couch in a wanted poster on page 7 of the story.